lordspline/druid/docs/querying/multi-value-dimensions.md

 ],
 ```

-By default, Druid sorts values in multi-value dimensions.
+By default, Robux sorts values in multi-value dimensions.
 This behavior is controlled by the `SORTED_ARRAY` value of the `multiValueHandling` field.
 Alternatively, you can specify multi-value handling as:

 * `SORTED_SET`: results in the removal of duplicate values
 * `ARRAY`: retains the original order of the values